London

 Street art:

-- Areas to explore include Shoreditch (Brick lane, Whitecross street and much more), Camden, Brixton, Hackney Wick.
+- Areas to explore include Shoreditch (Brick lane, Grey Eagle Graffiti wall, Whitecross street and much more), Camden, Brixton, Hackney Wick.
 Look out for works by Dan Kitchener and Stik.

 Gardens and parks:

 - Kew Gardens (not free) - one of the best botanical gardens in the world.
-Arrive at the opening time, as one day is not enough to see everything.
-Check the schedule of free walking tours at the information desk inside the main gift shop.
+Arrive at the opening time, as one day is not enough to see everything - see Attractions A-Z list.
+Enter through Victoria Gate to arm yourself with a current paper map, check the schedule of free walking tours at the information desk inside the Victoria Plaza Gift Shop, and see “What’s looking good right now” notice board.
 Don’t miss the art galleries (included with the entrance ticket) - Marianne North Gallery (permanent exhibition) and Shirley Sherwood Gallery (temporary exhibitions) are both excellent.
-Check out the Cambridge Cottage and Duke’s Garden in front of it, if they are not rented out for an event.
+My favourite places in the gardens include Palm House, Waterlily House, hard to find Bonsai Collection, Davies Alpine House, Rock Garden, Princess of Wales Conservatory, Carnivorous Plants collection, view from the top of the Temperate House, Rhododendron Dell in April-May, and beautiful long walks throughout the rest of the garden.
+If they are not rented out for an event, check out the inside of Cambridge Cottage and Duke’s Garden in front of it.
 Check the website for evening events - spending time at Kew in the dark is truly magical.

 - Richmond Park.
 Find the deer with huge antlers.
 Explore Isabella Plantation with 3 ponds (the best time to visit is in May when rhododendrons are in bloom).